georgetown-cset/parat/web/README.md

 # Web artifacts and data preprocessing code for PARAT

 This directory contains the code that processes the data generated in [company_linkage](../company_linkage) for use in the PARAT website.
-It also contains a Gatsby project that contains the PARAT website generation code.
+It also contains a Gatsby project (`gui-v2`) that implements the PARAT website.

-## Data updates

-To update the tooltips, edit `gui-v2/src/static_data/tooltips.js`.
+## Pulling data from BigQuery

 To populate the necessary data from a raw clone of this repository: